 - Don’t assume that great delivery is a given.
 Continue monitoring blacklists and delivery with tools like 250ok, Gmail Postmaster Tools, and MX Toolbox.
 Great delivery isn’t perpetual, and you’ll want to know as soon as problems arise.

 - Separate bulk and transactional sending.
-Send your application/transactional emails from a different domain/subdomain and IP address from your bulk promotional email to ensure that your bulk messages don’t hurt the delivery of your transactional messages.
+Send your application/transactional emails from a different domain/subdomain and IP address from your bulk email to ensure that your bulk messages don’t hurt the delivery of your transactional messages.
 That’s advice straight from Gmail.
+Postmark's Message Streams makes this easy by keeping the Transactional and Broadcast Message Streams infrastructure separate, using separate IPs pools for each.

 - How easily can you switch providers?
 Abstract the vendor interfaces (bounce handling, sending, inbound processing, link tracking, open tracking, etc.) from your codebase so you can more easily switch providers if they turn out to be sub-par.
 If a catastrophic delivery issue occurs with your provider, your ability to switch providers in a timely manner could be the difference in great delivery or thousands of lost emails.